 These estimated benefits were produced from geospatial data by analyzing the existing 1 and 0.2% ACE floodplain boundaries with the proposed post-project floodplain boundaries.
-These proposed flood risk conditions were compared to the existing flood risk indicators for a given area to quantify the reduction of flood risk achieved by implementing an FMP or FMS.
+These proposed flood risk conditions were compared to the existing flood risk indicators for a given area to quantify the flood risk reduction achieved by implementing an FMP or FMS.
 The analysis results are shown for each FMP or FMS in the TWDB-required Tables 13 and 14, respectively (Appendix 2).